fluxcd/helm-operator-get-started/README.md

     * watches the registry for new image releases and based on deployment policies updates the workload definitions with the new image tag and commits the changes to the config repository
     * watches for changes in the config repository and applies them to your cluster

-I will be using GitHub to host the config repo, Docker Hub as the container registry and Weave Flux OSS as the GitOps Kubernetes Operator.
+I will be using GitHub to host the config repo, Docker Hub as the container registry and Flux as the GitOps Kubernetes Operator.

 ![gitops](https://github.com/stefanprodan/openfaas-flux/blob/master/docs/screens/flux-helm-gitops.png)